Bayesian Optimization by Kernel Regression and Density-based Exploration: The BOKE method

 \subsection{Density-based exploration}

-Kernel density estimation (KDE) \cite{rosenblat1956remarks}, also known as Parzen's window \cite{parzen1962estimation}, is a widely-used nonparametric method for estimating probability density function.
+Kernel density estimation (KDE) \cite{rosenblatt1956remarks}, also known as Parzen's window \cite{parzen1962estimation}, is a widely-used nonparametric method for estimating probability density function.
 In the context of reinforcement learning, KDE is employed to design count-based exploration functions that encourage exploration of the action space \cite{bellemare2016unifying}.
 In Bayesian optimization, the authors of \cite{hase2018phoenics} utilized Bayesian kernel density estimation to construct an acquisition function.
-Let $\vX_t = \set{\vx_1, \dots, \vx_t} \subset \fX$ be a sequence of query points, the KDE is formally expressed as:
+Let $\mX_t = \set{\vx_1, \dots, \vx_t} \subset \fX$ be a sequence of query points, the KDE is formally expressed as:

 where $Z \propto t \ell^d$ is the normalization factor such that $\int_{\fX} \hat{p}(\vx) \dif \vx = 1$, and $k$ and $\ell$ have the same meaning as in kernel regression.
 From the perspective of uncertainty quantification, the component $\sum_{i=1}^{t} k(\vx, \vx_i)$ plays a central role.
-When no ambiguity arises, we still refer to it as KDE but omit the normalization factor, thereby allowing it to scale with $t$, denoted as:
+When no ambiguity arises, we omit the normalization factor and denote the unnormalized KDE, which scales with $t$, by

-The asymptotic behavior of KDE follows directly from its definition.
-For general kernels, $\lim_{\ell \to 0^+} W_t(\vx) = \Psi(\bm{0}) \sum_{i=1}^{t} \1{\set{\vx = \vx_i}}$.
-Moreover, the GP posterior variance also converges to a weighted Dirac comb, as shown in Eq.~\eqref{eqn:asymptotic GP Var} of \cref{pro:asymptotic GP} in Appendix~\ref{appx:proofs of asymptotic properties}.
-Thus, both $W_t(\vx)$ and GP posterior variance can serve as exploration terms to mitigate uncertainty.

-For illustration of KDE with different bandwidths, thirty samples are independently drawn from a beta mixture model $p(x) = 0.7 \, \mathrm{Beta}(3, 8) + 0.3 \, \mathrm{Beta}(10, 2)$.
+Note that this unnormalized density $W_t(\vx)$ exactly coincides with the denominator of the KR estimator \eqref{eqn:KR}.
+Intuitively, a small value of $W_t(\vx)$ indicates higher uncertainty at $\vx$.
+For illustration of KDE with different bandwidths, $20$ samples are independently drawn from the beta mixture model $p(x) = 0.7 \Beta(3, 8) + 0.3 \Beta(10, 2)$.
 The corresponding KDE is calculated and compared with the analytical beta mixture model, see \cref{fig:kde}.
-The bandwidth of the middle panel is selected by the maximum likelihood cross-validation method and it captures the two peaks of the analytical model.
-For the left panel, an excessively small bandwidth $\ell$ is used and the density curve behaves like a Dirac comb, indicating quite weak exploration.
+The bandwidth in panel B, selected by maximum-likelihood cross-validation \cite{habbema1974stepwise,duin1976choice}, captures the two modes of the analytical model.
+In panel A, an excessively small bandwidth $\ell$ yields a highly localized density resembling a Dirac comb, failing to generalize beyond the immediate vicinity of the observations.
 Generally, regions with higher density are likely to be sampled, and thus have lower uncertainty, whereas regions with lower density exhibit higher uncertainty and need more exploration.